robphilipp/data-frame-ts/README.md

 [(toc)](#table-of-contents)

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License-—see the LICENSE file for details.